Shopping Trends and the Effect on Cash Management - Brink's Baltics

 The study cited above also determined two main reasons that cash is the dominant payment method for in-person transactions.

 Opportunities to use cash are often limited as primarily in-person transactions.
-With this, consumers are more likely to use cash for transactions made at brick-and-mortar stores, vending machines, parking meters, and taxis versus online purchases and bill payments.
+Consequently, consumers are more likely to use cash for transactions made at bricks-and-mortar shops, vending machines, parking meters, and taxis versus online purchases and bill payments.

 Since most consumer payments are for small-value transactions, cash is the preferred method for low-value purchases.
-The referenced survey conducted by the Federal Reserve noted that the average cash transaction was approximately $22, and that cash is most often used on payments less than $25.
-The value of payment appears to influence whether a customer chooses to use cash, debit, credit, or another form of payment.
+The referenced survey conducted by the Federal Reserve noted that the average cash transaction was approximately $22 (£16.15), and that cash is most often used for payments of less than $25 (£18.35).
+The value of the payment appears to influence whether a customer chooses to use cash, debit, credit, or another form of payment.

-However, these trends are not new to retailers and merchants, and this frequent use of cash poses an expensive and time-consuming burden of manually managing their funds.
+However, these trends are not new to retailers and merchants, and this frequent use of cash imposes the expensive and time-consuming burden of manually managing their funds.

 EFFECTS OF CASH USE ON CASH MANAGEMENT

-The strong demand and use for cash is forcing retailers, banks, and armored carriers to explore new methods for automating their operations.
+The high demand for and use of cash is forcing retailers, banks, and armoured carriers to explore new methods for automating their operations.

-Because cash handling is a manual and labor intensive process, retailers are often forced to spend time on counting cash, balancing drawers, and depositing funds at the bank.
-Not only are these tasks pulling employees away from day-to-day operations and serving customers, but they are also exposing both employees and the store to danger.
+Because cash handling is a manual and labour-intensive process, retailers are often forced to spend time on counting cash, balancing drawers, and depositing funds at the bank.
+Not only do these tasks pull employees away from day-to-day operations and serving customers, but they also expose both employees and the store to danger.